Explore the city via Bicycle

 Try the spring seasonals at a local brewery

 What’s better than a light, refreshing craft brew on a sunny, spring day in Fort Collins?
-Not a whole lot….
-Check out the local breweries for their spring seasonals, handcrafted to match their take on spring in Fort Collins.
-Tree Shaker at Odell Brewing Co. combines peach flavors with a light IPA base and it’s oh so good.
+Not a whole lot… Check out the local breweries for their spring seasonals, handcrafted to match their take on spring in Fort Collins.
+Try the new Sippin' Lemonade at Odell Brewing Co, described as a delightfully effervescent and refreshing sour ale.
+Brewed with real lemons and cane sugar, the flavor swings between sweet and tart to create a perfectly balanced brew that soaks up the sun!

-Kite flying is a popular past time in Fort Collins as the spring breeze brings in warmer weather.
-A visit to Spring Canyon Park in west Fort Collins is a site to see.
-Before you reach the park you’ll see kites drifting in the sky and as you stroll through the park you will see children and families flying their kites high.
-Pick up your kite from a local store like Clothes Pony and Dandelion Toys, or a big box store like Target or Walmart and join in the fun.
-Don’t miss the Kids in the Park Festival happening on Sunday, April 23, including learning about exciting recreation activities, playing in the park, dancing to live music, enjoying snacks from local food trucks, and of course, flying kites.
+Kite flying is a popular pastime in Fort Collins as the spring breeze brings in warmer weather.
+A visit to Spring Canyon Park in West Fort Collins is a sight to see.
+Before you reach the park, you’ll see kites drifting in the sky and as you stroll through the park, you will see children and families flying their kites high.
+Another great local park for kite flying is Twin Silo - don’t miss the Kids in the Park Festival happening on Sunday, April 28th from 10am-2pm, including learning about exciting recreational activities, playing in the park, dancing to live music, enjoying snacks from local food trucks, and flying kites, of course.

 Explore Fort Collins’ Art in Public Places